TokSuite: Measuring the Impact of Tokenizer Choice on Language Model Behavior: The Models

 \subsection{Model Architecture and Training Configuration}

-We trained fourteen LMs (one for each tokenizer) using Meta's Lingua framework~\citep{meta_lingua}.
-Our model architecture and training hyperparameters follow Lingua's Llama-3.2-1B configuration with approximately one billion non-embedding parameters, following the Llama model family~\citep{dubey2024llama}.
+We trained fourteen LMs (one for each tokenizer in \cref{fig:toksuite_models}) using Meta's Lingua framework~\citep{meta_lingua}.
+Our model architecture and training hyperparameters follow Lingua's Llama-3.2-1B with untied embeddings configuration with approximately one billion non-embedding parameters, following the Llama model family~\citep{dubey2024llama}.
 All models use a shared initialization based on the super vocabulary.
 See \cref{app:model-init} for more information.
 All models were trained for 100,000 steps with batches of 256 length-4096 sequences.
 We use the AdamW~\citep{adamW} with a weight decay of 0.1 and a peak learning rate of 0.001 with cosine annealing and 2000 warm-up steps.

 We train all models on a multilingual corpus totaling approximately 100 billion tokens.
 For English content, we use FineWeb-Edu~\citep{penedo2024fineweb-edupaper, lozhkov2024fineweb-edu-dataset}, which provides high-quality content filtered from Common Crawl data.
-For the multilingual components, we use the Chinese, Turkish, Italian, and Farsi subsets of the FineWeb-2 HQ Dataset~\citep{fineweb2-hq}, which is a pre-training dataset derived from FineWeb-2~\citep{penedo2025fineweb2} by selecting the top-quality documents across languages.
+For the multilingual components, we use the Chinese, Turkish, Italian, and Farsi subsets of the FineWeb2-HQ Dataset~\citep{fineweb2-hq}, which is a pre-training dataset derived from FineWeb2~\citep{penedo2025fineweb2} by selecting the top-quality documents across languages.
 The final corpus composition consists of 40B English tokens and 60B multilingual tokens equally distributed across the four target languages (15B each).

-For training, we use a fixed token budget in line with the current practice in LLM training and reporting.
+For training, we use a fixed token budget following current practice in LLM training and reporting.
 This means that each model sees different amounts of raw information (in bytes/documents), see \cref{ap:sec:bytes}.
-For example, 100B tokens correspond to approximately 100GB (ByT5), 278GB (Comma), and 471GB (Gemma-2) of UTF-8 bytes, see \cref{tab:data_consumed} for all models. \fix However, we consider the alternative---training each model on the same text, but for a different number of training steps---to be more problematic, because training duration heavily influences model performance and some models would be relatively under- or over-trained.
+For example, 100B tokens correspond to approximately 100GB (ByT5), 278GB (Comma), and 471GB (Gemma-2) of UTF-8 bytes.
+However, we consider the alternative---training each model on the same text, but for a different number of training steps---to be more problematic, because training duration heavily influences performance and some models would be relatively under- or over-trained.
+We validate this choice by training four models with the same text-budget in \cref{sec:text-matched}.
 Additionally, a tokenizer's efficiency in compressing the training data is a relevant factor in tokenizer selection.